 Should You Apply for an Unsecured Business Loan?

 You could pursue a secured loan, but if you don’t have collateral, you won’t get very far.
-Fortunately, there are other financing options that don’t require collateral called unsecured business loans.
-In terms of structure, these loans are like traditional, secured loans except that, as the borrower, you’re not required to put up collateral to secure the loan.
+Fortunately, there are other working capital options that don’t require collateral called unsecured business loans.
+In terms of structure, these loans are like traditional, secured term loans except that, as the borrower, you’re not required to put up collateral to secure the loan.

-If you don’t have collateral for a loan, an unsecured business loan may sound like a no-brainer, but it’s far from it.
+If you don’t have collateral to secure a loan, an unsecured business loan may sound like a no-brainer, but it’s far from it.
 There’s much more to consider besides the question of collateral.